krahets/hello-algo/en/docs/chapter_searching/index.md

 !!! abstract

-    Searching is an adventure into the unknown; where we may need to traverse every corner of a mysterious space, or perhaps we’ll quickly locate our target.
+    Searching is an adventure into the unknown, where we may need to traverse every corner of the mysterious space, or we may be able to quickly lock onto the target.

-    On this journey of discovery, each exploration may end up with an unexpected answer.
+    In this journey of discovery, each exploration may yield an unexpected answer.